2022 Hamilton, Ontario, municipal election: Wards 12 and 13 - Ancaster-Dundas

 Incumbent trustee Phil Homerski registered to run for re-election on 2 June.

 Perennial candidate Ricky Tavares registered to run on 18 August.
-Tavares gained notoriety in his campaigns for demanding payment or the purchase of marijuana seeds to interact with local media, his inappropriate comments toward a CBC reporter in 2018, and for commitment to serve one term as mayor before "moving to Ottawa to be your Prime Minister of Canada".
+Tavares gained notoriety in his campaigns for demanding payment or the purchase of marijuana seeds to interact with local media, his inappropriate comments toward a CBC reporter in 2018, and for his commitment to serve one term as mayor before "moving to Ottawa to be your Prime Minister of Canada".